henrywu2019/manifests/README.md

 The `example` directory contains an example kustomization for the single command to be able to run.

-:warning: In both options, we use a default username (`user`) and password (`12341234`).
+:warning: In both options, we use a default email (`fuheng.wu@oracle.com`) and password (`12341234`).
 For any production Kubeflow deployment, you should change the default password by following [the relevant section](#change-default-user-password).

 ### Prerequisites